dlarssystems/DTXT/README.md

 <p align="center">
 Lightweight Text Editor  <br>
 Introducing DTXT, the sleek and versatile text editor designed for easy use and optimal productivity. <br>
-With its minimalist interface and intuitive controls, DTXT makes editing text files a breeze. <br>
+With its minimalist interface and intuitive controls, DTXT makes editing text files a breeze. <br><br>
 Featuring a customizable frame and buttons, DTXT allows for a personalized user experience.<br>
 And with the added convenience of speech recognition technology, DTXT enables hands-free editing for maximum efficiency. <br>
-Whether you're a professional writer, student, or anyone who works with text files, DTXT is the perfect tool for all your editing needs.<br>
+Whether you're a professional writer, student, or anyone who works with text files, DTXT is the perfect tool for all your editing needs.<br><br>
 Download now and take your editing game to the next level!<br>
 HOW TO USE<br>
 Right click to resize the window<br>